Communication - Graduate Program

 Minimum undergraduate GPA requirement for unconditional admission is a 3.0 on a 4.0 scale.

 Students not meeting unconditional criteria will be reviewed by a committee of Chair of the Department of Communication, Graduate Advisor, and Graduate Program Committee.
-The committee will review the following: a minimum undergraduate GPA of 2.8 (in last 60 hours of undergraduate work); GRE scores (verbal, analytical and quantitative); letters of recommendation; and essay.
+The committee will review the following: undergraduate GPA (in last 60 hours of undergraduate work); GRE scores (verbal, analytical and quantitative); letters of recommendation; and essay.
 An applicant who performs successfully on a majority of these criteria may be admitted on probation.
+While taking the GRE is encouraged, this requirement may be waived for UTA communication graduates with a cumulative GPA of 3.2 or higher.
 The committee will make a final admission decision and document that decision for the student record.